vincentservio/vincentservio.github.io/_posts/2020-03-08-my_cli_project.markdown

 ```

-Class variables store data having to do with the entire class .You could also say class variables are shared between classes, while instance variables only belong to one class
+Class variables store data having to do with the entire class .

 Instance variables can be read  with a single @ symbol.
 The scope of an instance variable is the instance itself.
-Instance variables are used to instatiate each instance .
+Instance variables are often used to store object instances attributes   .
 For example
 ```
-Class Students
+class Students

+#instance method

 def setname (string)
-			@name = (string)
+			@name = string
 			end

 			def introduce
-			puts "hi my name is #{name}
+			puts "hi my name is #{@name}
 			end
 end